 We have faith in the resilience of our low carbon portfolio, in which gas will play an increasingly important role in the long term.

 As well as promoting our commitment in renewables, Eni has combined its traditional with green fuel production, an investment in an environmental friendly technological innovation.

 Eni is developing innovative alternatives to fossil fuels both in Italy and the countries in which we operate.
 It promotes research into green businesses and the continual reduction of investment and production costs.

 We are committed to managing the main issues related to climate change to the best of our ability.
 For this reason, as well as founding the Sustainability and Scenarios Committee, the Control and Risk Committee and the Remuneration Committee, in late 2017 we created an Advisory Board that works with international experts to enable us to strengthen our grasp of long-term trends in the energy market.

-Our specific solutions to combat climate change both over the short and long terms.
+Our specific solutions to combat climate change both over the short, medium and long terms.

 As well as the United Nations and the OGCI, we work in collaboration with academia, civil society, institutions and businesses to seek tangible solutions to protect the environment and further our energy transition towards a low-carbon future.

 A public-private partnership headed by the World Bank to reduce gas flaring, a practice that leads to carbon dioxide emissions during oil extraction.